 Amputation is sometimes necessary in cases of trauma — such as injuries from car accidents or military combat.
-Some medical conditions also progress to a point where amputation is necessary.
-People with vascular disease, diabetes, and even certain tumors may eventually need an amputation.
+Some medical conditions also progress to a point where amputation is necessary and people with vascular disease, diabetes and even certain tumors may eventually need an amputation.

-“After the initial surgical incision and deeper tissues have healed, many amputees report sensations associated with the removed limb,” says pain management specialist Robert Bolash, MD.
+“After the initial surgical incision and deeper tissues have healed, many amputees report sensations associated with the removed limb,” says Dr. Bolash.
 “It’s important to differentiate between the types of sensations in order to understand and treat them.”

-Sometimes a patient feels that a removed body part is still in place.
+Sometimes you may feel that a removed body part is still in place.

-“It can be an arm or a leg, but can even happen with breast cancer patients who have had a mastectomy,” says Dr. Bolash.
+“It can be an arm or a leg, but can even happen with those who have breast cancer and have had a mastectomy,” says Dr. Bolash.
 “These women sometimes have a sensation that the breast is still there.”

 “Although amputations have occurred throughout human history, phantom pain first became clearly defined by a Civil War physician,” says Dr. Bolash.
-“This physician noted that as many as 90 percent of soldiers with limbs amputated during wartime developed some degree of phantom pain.”
+“This physician noted that as many as 90% of soldiers with limbs amputated during wartime developed some degree of phantom pain.”

 This type of pain occurs in the part of the limb that’s left behind — often referred to as the stump — after the amputation.

 “At the amputation site, some people develop a neuroma,” says Dr. Bolash.
 “This occurs when a cut nerve ending forms a tiny ball on its end during healing or gets trapped in the suture line when the surgeon closes the incision.”